Echo State Networks for Time Series Forecasting: Hyperparameter Sweep and Benchmarking

 The MASE is one of the most widely used forecast error metrics in contemporary forecasting literature.
 It overcomes the issues of the other metrics mentioned above and is more suitable from a research perspective.
 The idea of MASE is to scale the out-of-sample mean absolute error (MAE) of the forecasting method at hand (the numerator in equation (\ref{eq:mase})) with the in-sample MAE of some benchmark method (the denominator in equation (\ref{eq:mase})).
 In the original publication of Hyndman and Köhler \citep{Hyndman2006a}, the naive forecast method (\(m = 1\)) is proposed as the benchmark.
 However, benchmark methods, like the seasonal naive approach (\(m = 12\) or \(m = 4\)), result in a more appropriate benchmark for seasonal time series \citep{Makridakis2020}.

 The MASE has some appealing properties when comparing the accuracy for different methods and time series.
 For example, the MASE is scale-invariant, meaning that it is independent of the scale of the data.
 Hence, it allows for comparisons of forecasts across different scales (e.g., revenue in millions EUR vs.~revenue in thousands EUR).
 There are no problems with zero or close-to-zero values as there is no division by the actual values, and the MASE is symmetric in that positive and negative forecast errors are treated equally.
-Finally, the MASE is easy to interpret as the value of MASE is smaller than one if the examined forecast method performs better than the benchmark, and the value of MASE is larger than one when the benchmark method performs better \citep{Hyndman2021, Hyndman2006a, Makridakis2020}.
+Finally, MASE is smaller than one if the examined forecast method performs better than the benchmark, and MASE is larger than one when the benchmark method performs better \citep{Hyndman2021, Hyndman2006a, Makridakis2020}.